About Me

 I'm an Associate Professor and Serra Húnter Fellow at the Department of Translation and Language Sciences at Pompeu Fabra University in Barcelona.
 My research fields are discourse and translation studies: broadly speaking, I'm interested in meaning-making in language and how those meanings produce social reality, and like to study such effects across languages, preferably from a social constructionist perspective.
 I'm a member of the Discourse and Translation Studies Research Group.
 Read here my general approach to language study.

-In my free time, I'm passionate for walking/hiking in forests and mountains.
-I play the drums at Raxar, a metal band.
+In my free time, I'm passionate for walking/hiking in forests and mountains and I play drums.

 Academic career